abhirupchak/Memory-Management-Notes/README.md

 ![reference](https://github.com/user-attachments/assets/cbc71411-1dba-48c1-bc2e-019741ab0560)

 When we declare as a reference it means that both the original(a) and the reference(x) become the same thing.
 So any operation done to a will also happen to x and vice versa because they are same.
-Basically x and a have the same address or here x address has pointer which points to address of a.
+Basically x and a have the.

 ![referencevspointer](https://github.com/user-attachments/assets/c3d10822-77b4-4123-8b2a-f21481addc1c)